Incredibox: Versions

-There are different versions of Incredibox in the game that the players can choose from.
-Each version has a musical style with a unique theme to it.
-The first four versions can be played both on the official Incredibox website demo and on the paid apps.
-While the renaming versions of the game are exclusive, and they can only be played on the paid apps.
+There are currently nine versions of Incredibox in the game that the players can choose from.
+Each one has a musical suite to it with a unique genre and setting.
+Versions V1 to V4 can be played both on the demo section on their website and the paid apps.
+Versions V5 and onwards are exclusive.
+They can only be played on the paid apps and cannot be played on the demo section on their website.
+The lineup consists of: